JordanL2/ModularCalculator/README.md

 * Ability to rename functions as feature options
 * Should bitwise not operator only allow positive integers, and throw error if something else?
 * ARRAYS:
-	* Add an array type
 	* Error handling syntax highlighting
+	* Make array input handling work with user defined functions
 	* Make ranges work with units - normalise end and step to start's unit
-	* Make the above work with user defined functions
+	* Arrays with variables - ref is being lost
+	* Should operations filter out None results?
+Or should there be a function to do that?
+Should there be a "null" keyword?
 	* Nested arrays?

 ## Functions